Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Sample versions and applications

 \subsubsection{Which descriptive and inferential tool to use, geometric quantile or halfspace depth function?}

-If one were to wonder which one of the two geometric measures to use as an inferential tool to identify the tail behaviour of the underlying measure, as usual, the answer cannot be binary.
-So it would depend on the data set to be tackled.
+If one were to wonder which one of the two geometric measures to use as an inferential tool to identify the tail behaviour of the underlying measure, as usual, the answer cannot be binary: it would depend on the data set at hand.

-As we know, geometric quantiles uniquely characterise the underlying distribution, whereas halfspace depths characterise the underlying distribution only in certain cases \cite{Nagy2022}.
+As we know, geometric quantiles uniquely characterise the underlying distribution, whereas halfspace depths characterise the underlying distribution only in certain cases (\cite{Nagy2022}).
 It seems apparent then to believe that geometric quantiles should be a natural choice as an inferential tool.
 However, there are clear advantages of using halfspace depths in certain scenarios.
 For instance, halfspace depths provide an immediate visual estimate of the support of the underlying distribution, which geometric quantiles fail to provide in an easy way.
 Halfspace depth contours show close resemblance to the isodensity contours, and thus provide a visual tool in identifying the underlying measure, whereas the iso-geometric quantile contours of even an elliptically symmetric distribution do not appear convex near the extremes.
 Nevertheless, for a `nice' dataset, the geometric quantiles exhibit a much faster convergence than the halfspace depth, and can be computed for dimension higher than $2$, while it becomes quite a computational challenge for halfspace depth.